Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Conclusion

 \section{Conclusion}

-This paper presented a hybrid Neural ODE framework for modeling antagonistic pneumatic artificial muscle (PAM) dynamics.
+This paper presented a hybrid Neural ODE framework for modeling antagonistic pneumatic artificial muscle dynamics.
 By embedding parametric joint mechanics and pressure dynamics into a continuous-time learning formulation, the approach captures coupled motion, pneumatic state evolution, and nonlinear antagonistic force behavior in a physically structured yet data-driven manner.

-The learned forward model accurately predicts joint motion and chamber pressures across 225 co-contraction conditions, and the learned force-displacement relationships exhibit equilibrium shifts with mass imbalance, stiffness scaling with co-contraction, and velocity-dependent hysteresis consistent with PAM behavior.
+The forward model predicts joint motion and chamber pressures on held-out co-contraction conditions, and the learned scalar force model captures equilibrium shifts, stiffness scaling, and velocity-dependent hysteresis.

 A feedforward input synthesis procedure derived from the learned dynamics was validated experimentally, confirming reliable motion and stiffness prediction across varying amplitudes, frequencies, and co-contraction levels.
 Comparison with an equilibrium-point model demonstrated that velocity-dependent force modeling improves stiffness consistency across operating conditions.

 The framework is trained and validated offline within the operating range covered by the training data.
-Future work will focus on online adaptation, broader excitation regimes, and extension to multi-degree-of-freedom wearable robotic systems.
+The current lookup-table implementation is limited to precomputed motion and stiffness ranges and cannot adapt online to unmodeled disturbances or unseen trajectories.
+Future work will add valve and mass-flow dynamics for online replanning.